-It was clear from the beginning that when we took over as Owner/Directors of Camp Chen-A-Wanda in 2008, that this camp has made profound impacts on so many lives throughout the past 75 years and it was our goal to continue providing this life changing experience to so many kids who call Chenny their summer home.
+It was clear from the beginning that when we took over as Owner/Directors of Camp Chen-A-Wanda in 2008, that this camp has made profound impacts on so many lives throughout the past 80 years and it was our goal to continue providing this life-changing experience to so many kids who call Chenny their summer home.
 We were moved to see how important camp was to so many people that had traveled through Camp Chen-A-Wanda and it’s traditions, life lessons and impact was evident and needed to continue to thrive.

-Since that day in 2008, we have added additional activities, trips, programs that we know have added to the campers experience in developing who they are and how they walk in the world.
+Since that day in 2008, we have added additional activities, trips, programs that we know have added to the campers’ experience in developing who they are and how they walk in the world.
 We recognize the enormous responsibility we have in creating an environment that gets the best out of our children.
 We want to provide an experience where kindness matters and friendships rule.
 Where our fears are replaced with bravery and doubts become a self-confidence that we never knew was there.

 For the last decade, we have dedicated our lives to the well-being and positive experiences for our campers and our goal has always been the same.
-We want to provide a safe, warm family environment for our campers so they learn more about themselves, try new things, gain independence, experience positive relationships, be exactly who they want to be and know they have an entire camp family that is behind them all they way.
+We want to provide a safe, warm family environment for our campers so they learn more about themselves, try new things, gain independence, experience positive relationships, be exactly who they want to be and know they have an entire camp family that is behind them all the way.
 Once you have Chenny in your heart, it’s there forever!

 We have 50 days to get the job done and we know if done correctly with the best of intentions, an incredibly talented highly skilled staff, engaging programs and activities and a warmth that inspires and encourages, our campers will leave us more capable and self-reliant, more trusting, with an openness that allows for new experiences to positively affect them.
 Our mission though massive in its goals begins with one small thought: Provide a place where Life is Great!